 In some cases, engineers will need the training to succeed with the different development and testing challenges.
 Lack of training is classified as training or educational debt.
 This kind of debt can be eliminated or improved through proper training from the get-go.

 Lack of skills

-Sometimes not all engineers have the full set of skills to handle the different challenges the project entails.
+Sometimes, not all engineers have the full set of skills to handle the project's different challenges.
 This type of debt is called skill debt.
 This debt can be easily removed by having the right people participate in the project.

 The use of poor processes

-Although traditional and Agile methodologies use different processes throughout the software development life cycle, lack of knowledge on how to use them may cause deleterious effects.
+Although traditional and Agile methodologies use different processes throughout the software development life cycle, a lack of knowledge on using them may cause harmful effects.
 Regardless, this should be classified as process debt.
 This type of debt can be eliminated when the business understands how to apply these processes correctly.

 Poor user experience can make the software unusable for some, but it's not technical debt.
 It should be classified as UX debt.